AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 clear.

 The classifier already made the right prediction throughout the region.
 Its parameters made that fact difficult for a fast bound to establish.
-This suggests a new question: **can training learn a robust classifier whose robustness is also easy to prove?**
+Training therefore has a second goal beyond fitting the data: **can it learn a robust classifier whose robustness is also easy to prove?**

 ## The target is the worst loss in the allowed region